Documented By: Anna Shvets

 Obviously, there are completely natural ways to get off.
 But if you’re looking for something more, these are Chantelle’s top tips and products for practising self-pleasure, with the environment in mind.

-Chantelle Otten by Lovehoney
+Documented By: Chantelle Otten, supplied by Lovehoney

 If you’re sick of dealing with dead batteries or angry housemates wondering why the TV remote won’t work, then this is your sign to switch to rechargeable options.
 Aside from the convenience of plugging in to power up, you’ll also save money and create less electronic waste.